Find Online Colleges

-The two-inch diameter seal pictures a citizen soldier standing in a wheat field, surrounded by farming and industrial tools, with the Mississippi River in the background.
+The two-inch diameter seal pictures a citizen soldier standing in a wheat field, holding an American flag, surrounded by farming and industrial tools.
+A cultivator rests in the field behind him, smoke trails from the chimney of a small cabin, and a ship steams through the water of the Mississippi River in the background.
 An eagle is overhead, holding in its beak a scroll bearing the state motto, "Our liberties we prize, and our rights we will maintain."
-The motto was the work of a three-man Senate committee and was incorporated into the design of the seal at their suggestion.
+The motto was the work of a three-man Senate committee and was incorporated into the design of the seal at their suggestion..

 The Great Seal cannot be used without the permission of the Governor.
 The state seal is retained in the custody of and under the control of the Governor, who uses the seal for official documents and functions.